← Back to 後漢書

 使 西

-Kuaiji suffered a severe plague that year. 〉The commandery covered the Zhejiang coast.〉 Suoju and Shanshan in the Western Regions sent missions east. 〉Both lay on the southern Tarim rim.〉 〉The character shan is read shi–zhan.〉
+Kuaiji suffered a severe plague that year. 〈The commandery covered the Zhejiang coast.〉 Suoju and Shanshan in the Western Regions sent missions east. 〈Suoju and Shanshan are both states of the Western Regions.
+The character shan is read shi–zhan.〉

 On guimao another edict freed Yi and Liang bondsmen who had sued locally since the eighth year and waived restitution to former owners.